GabrielFrota/PhotoSharingApp/README.md

 https://web.stanford.edu/class/cs142/
 <br />

-This class has a series of projects which are built upon each other, and in the end you have a photo sharing web application, something like an Instagram clone.
+This class has a series of projects which are built on top of each other, and in the end you have a photo sharing web application, something like an Instagram clone.
 I did this a while ago, when I was a beginner in Javascript and wanted to do something to get better.
 I learned a lot from it, but I was just starting and did a lot of very bad coding in it.